pinwheelovefaye/academic-kickstart/content/publication/conference-paper7/index.md

 ---

 I gave an oral presentation for this conference paper on Apr 23rd, 2020, in the 2020 Population Association of America Annual Meeting (virtual due to COVID19), Washington, DC, USA.

+Please cite the linked slides as:

+Chao, Fengqing.
+2020.
+"Under-5 Mortality Rate Estimation by Place of Residence (slides for PAA 2020)". figshare. doi:10.6084/m9.figshare.12403931.